- PPTP is the oldest protocol created by Microsoft. Although it's now considered obsolete, it's still being used for remote VPN connections.

 To remotely access a PC on another network through the Internet by setting up a PPTP VPN with Remote Desktop, you need a router that supports PPTP connections.

-But if you want to protect your online privacy and security, we suggest using a more secure VPN protocol like OpenVPN and a premium VPN client like Private Internet Access.
+But if you want to protect your online privacy and security, we suggest using a more secure VPN protocol like OpenVPN or WireGuard.
+These protocols are supported by Private Internet Access.

 What else you should know about PIA: